ElijahRomer/ReadMeGenerator/README.md

 **_Contribution_** `(Text Editor Prompt)`

 This section is included so that the user may include guidelines for open source or collaborative efforts to further develop features and functionality of their project.
-It can define a standardized process of contribution (such as pull request protocol), syntax guidelines, naming conventions, and so forth.
+It can define a standardized process of contribution (such as pull request protocol), syntax guidelines, variable naming conventions, and so forth.

 **_Testing_** `(Text Editor Prompt)`